pshchelo/edgetension/doc/edgetension-doc.rst

    (these most likely are on those squares put onto images as described in the section on image processing).
 #.
 Find continuous clusters those innermost points belong to.
 Continuous means
-   that every point of the cluster has at least one nearest neighbour in any of 8 directions.
+   that every point of the cluster has at least one nearest neighbor in any of 8 directions.
 #.
 Find the (signed) angles between the center of image,
    positive x-direction (right) and each point of the clusters.